JSAbrahams/mamba/doc/errors.md

     # if an error was thrown this will not be executed at all
     println "[l] has type Int"

-We can, instead of returning, also assign a default value to l:
+We can, instead of returning, also assign a default value to l.
+Though this should be done with care however.
+Assigning to a definition if if an error has occurred might bury the error, causing unexpected behaviour later during execution.

     def l <- g(9) hanle when
-        err: Err ->
+        err: MyErr ->
-            print err
+            println err
             l <- 0

-     # now, even if an error is thrown, l is assigned an integer, so we know it it an Int
+     # now, even if an error is thrown, l is assigned an integer, so we know that l is an Int
      println "[l] has type Int"

 The above patterns ensure that error handling is always done explicitly and at the location where the error may occur.